 First and foremost residents of Isla Puting Bato desire to remain on the water break.
 Instead of being relocated they wish to turn the water break into a settled and official community of Manila.
 But residents understand that on-site relocation may not be possible.
 If the government in this case the Philippines Port Authority does not agree to allow residents to reside on the water break, residents will alternatively be forced to relocate elsewhere.

 One leader of Isla shares, “The in-city relocation is our second option if they will prove to us that Isla is really not a safe place to live.”
 But residents don’t feel the Isla is really a danger area despite what the PPA says.
-In fact, many members say, “According to Philippine Port Authority, Isla Puting Bato is considered as danger zone.
+In fact, many members say, “According to Philippine Port Authority, Isla Puting Bato is considered a danger zone.
 But for us, it is not.
 We experienced many storms but nothing bad happened to us.
 Last Ondoy, Metro Manila was fully damaged and covered by the flood but not here in Isla.
 Though we are near the sea, we never experienced such things.”
-But despite the experiential argument being made community members, “Waterways, creeks and esteros have been made a priority clearing zone,“ says the NHA, “They have been made a priority danger zone by presidential order.”
+But despite the experiential argument being made by community members, “Waterways, creeks and esteros have been made a priority clearing zone,“ says the NHA, “They have been made a priority danger zone by presidential order.”

 There have been a few proposed locations within Manila, but according to residents of Isla, “The places that we found are for commercial purpose and cost millions of pesos.
 The land at PNC and the one owned by NHA are also for commercial purposes and not for residential so we are still not allowed there.”
 And the NHA doesn’t deny their ownership of commercial property sharing, “It was an area given by the government to fund and develop that area, cross-subsidizing the amortization payment of families of Tondo in dagat-dagatan.”
 Meaning, the property in discussion is intended to subsidize other relocation projects, not become a relocation site itself.

-Ultimately the Isla community desires as actively participate in the process as one well respected community leader says, “They (NHA) want to be the ones who will choose the place where we will live but we want to choose the place because we are the one who will live there and it is not for free, we will pay it so we have the right to choose as well.”
+Ultimately the Isla community desires to actively participate in the process.
+As one well respected community leader says, “They (NHA) want to be the ones who will choose the place where we will live, but we want to choose the place because we are the one who will live there and it is not for free, we will pay it so we have the right to choose as well.”
 As leaders explain, the costs are not completely subsidized by the government; there is a heavy financial investment averaging about 240,000 pesos over 25 years.
 The NHA holds that the communities under threat of relocation have the option to choose their relocation sight.
 More than that, they are encouraged to actively take a part in their own relocation.
 The NHA offers, “We have this program called community; it is a community initiative.
 The families of these informal settlers have the chance to select their relocation site from a short list or long list.”
 Right now that list includes Cavite (1.5 hours away), Bulucan (2 hours away) and Laguna (2 hours away).
 While the UDHA encourages community participation, it guarantee that communities can decide where they relocate to.
 Often with the threat of demolition, communities are pushed into decisions rather than communities having fully control of their relocation.